cash stack icon

 Does transferring an ISA count as opening a new one?

-No, transferring an ISA doesn’t count as opening a new one and it won’t affect your annual ISA allowance for that tax-year.
+No, transferring an ISA doesn’t count as opening a new one and it won’t affect your annual ISA allowance.

 Do I lose interest if I transfer my ISA?

 You may lose interest if your current ISA provider imposes a loss of interest penalty on transfers out.
-This most commonly applies when transferring from a fixed rate or notice Cash ISA.
+This most commonly applies when transferring from a fixed rate cash ISA or Lifetime ISA.

-Otherwise, your original ISA will continue to pay interest until the funds are sent across to your new provider.
+Otherwise, your original account will continue to pay interest until the funds are sent across to your new provider.

 Can you make a partial transfer from a Cash ISA?